BBC-Data-Unit/shared-data-unit/README.md

 ## Our stories

+### Toxic land across the UK

+In March, 2025, the Shared Data Unit reported how thousands of parcels of potentially contaminated land, which have never been checked by local councils, could be posing a risk to health and even life.

+*[Github repo]

 ### Hundreds of disabled teens a week lose disability benefits

 In March 2025, we [reported](https://www.bbc.co.uk/news/articles/ckgn1w1jvl9o) on DWP data that shows more than 124,000 young people lost disability payments when trying to transition from childhood to adult benefits.